nuuuwan/news_lk3_data/README.md

 The Head of the State made this remark during a policy reform discussion held in Battaramulla this morning (12), according to the PMD.

+During the event, the President was asked whether there will be anyone to take the lead in continuing the current program if he somehow loses the next election.

+In response to this, President Wickremesinghe said: “It is not my victory or defeat that will be decided in this election.
+It will be decided whether the country will lose or not.”

+“We have currently negotiated with the International Monetary Fund and presented an economic program.
+To implement it, the Economic Transformation Bill has been brought.
+If it collapses, we will lose foreign exchange again.
+We will have to suffer in queues without medicines, petrol and gas.”

 ◼️

 [Data](articles/591b2dcc.json)